 Pastoral and emotional support by Learning Mentor and Child and Family Pastoral Support Manager

-The Governors of Grangehurst will publish information annually on how the Pupil Premium Grant has been spent (see below) to address the issue of ‘narrowing the gap’, for socially disadvantaged pupils.
+The Governors of Grangehurst will publish information annually on how the Pupil Premium Grant has been spent (see above) to address the issue of ‘narrowing the gap’, for socially disadvantaged pupils.